Find Affordable College Courses

 Full Family & Consumer Economics at Texas Tech University Report

-You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Twin Cities.
-The school came in at #5 on this year’s Best Family & Consumer Economics Master’s Degree Schools list.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.
+Out of the 8 schools in the United States that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 5 spot on the list.
+Located in the city of Minneapolis, UMN Twin Cities is a public college with a very large student population.

 Read full report on Family & Consumer Economics at University of Minnesota - Twin Cities

 Arizona State University - Skysong landed the #6 spot in the 2023 rankings for the best master’s degree family and consumer economics programs.
-ASU - Skysong is a very large public school located in the medium-sized city of Scottsdale.
+ASU - Skysong is a fairly large public school located in the medium-sized city of Scottsdale.

 Read full report on Family & Consumer Economics at Arizona State University - Skysong

-Read full report on Family & Consumer Economics at New Mexico State University - Main Campus
+Full Family & Consumer Economics at New Mexico State University - Main Campus Report

 Family & Consumer Economics by Region